 Those of you who follow me in Instagram know that before becoming ‘ mum what else ‘ I used to work in TV production.
 A job I loved and I stopped doing after we moved to London.
 For obvious reasons: because waiting for a child and being mother of one-year-old requires it.
 And for a while, I wasn’t a career woman anymore, and I was completely devoted to my children.

 Big commitment, huge if you don’t have any help.
-But I’m glad I did, even if alone, here in London, because it made me take a break, by force of things.
-And it made me rethink myself.
-Where I came from.
+But I’m glad I did it, even if alone, here in London, because it made me to take a break.
+And it made me to rethink myself.

-Motherhood distorts everything, changes the balance in the couple, even in ourselves.
+Motherhood changes everything, especially the balance in a couple, and even in ourselves.
 And I followed the flow.
 The children have completely captured me and I had a profound identity crisis.
-The job wan’t nothing to me, I just wanted to stay with my children.
+The job wasn’t nothing to me, I just wanted to stay with my children.
 And it went well for a while.
 You know you enjoy your kids, you’re lucky.
 They tell you.
-But in reality, being a mother should not preclude us from being able to express ourselves, totally and in the many aspects that distinguish us.
+But in reality, being a mother should not preclude us from being able to express ourselves, totally and in many aspects that distinguish us.

-I was happy but also a little frustrated, I felt that I needed to get back on track, to study something, to reactivate my synapses.
+I was happy but also a little frustrated, I felt that I needed to get back on track, to do something for me, to make my brain work again.
 Being a mum is a h24 job, you can’t rid off.
-However, for most of our lives we have also been other than being mother..
+However, for most of our lives we have also been other than being just mothers..

-For me to get back to work here meant only one thing: learning well English.
-Yes, because when you arrive in England fresh from years when you used your English every day at work, you realize that you do not know English and that you do not understand anything on the phone.
+Getting back to work here in London for me meant especially one thing: practice English.
+Yes, because when you arrive in England fresh from years using English every day at work, you realize that you do not know English at all and you need a lot of practice.